Halifa Sallah: 2016 Gambia's Presidential Election

+2017 Parliament Election

 On 24 February 2017, Sallah announced that he would be contesting the 2017 parliamentary election to the National Assembly.
 Upon submitting his nomination to the Independent Electoral Commission, he said that it would be the duty of the incoming NAMs to build up the National Assembly as an oversight institution.
 Sallah also resigned from his executive role as an advisor.
 He stood in the constituency of Serekunda and was duly elected.
 In August, Sallah called for a debate with Ousainou Darboe, the leader of the United Democratic Party (UDP), over the credibility of Coalition 2016's memorandum of understanding stating that Barrow would only serve for three years, instead of a full five years.

 In October 2017, Sallah said that the Barrow government was "reminiscent of the APRC government days" as "nothing seems to have improved the living standard of ordinary Gambians."
 The Office of the President issued a statement in response stating that "Comparing this government to the former dictatorial regime is a distortion of facts."
 Sallah visited Ohio University for three days in February 2018.
 On 8 March, Sallah met with the Cuban Ambassador to The Gambia, Lázaro Herrera, in his home.
 On 16 March, during a heated exchange over a proposed loan from China, Sallah was removed from the National Assembly on the orders of Speaker Mariam Jack-Denton.

 In November 2021, Halifa Sallah's candidacy for the presidential election of 2021-22 is validated by the Independent Electoral Commission (CEI).